msagansk/Augur.Guide/collections/_version2-english/9-fork/4-migration-of-the-objects.md

 Before a [fork]({{glossary_fork}}), all objects are in the parent universe.
 After a fork, in the parent universe, there are the [finalized markets]({{glossary_finalized_market}}), [dispute windows]({{glossary_dispute_window}}), and the objects which are attached to them.
 The winning universe and the losing universe are created, and the [forking market]({{glossary_forking_market}}), [non-finalized market]({{glossary_non_finalized_market}}), and [REP]({{glossary_reputation_token}}) are migrated to them.

-Those can be summarized as follows:
+This can be summarized as follows:

   - The migratable objects are:
     - Forking market